In the past few days, I imagined being a house seller wanting to find the ideal moment to put my house on the real estate market.

 We could use a new and simple formula that I came up with (it likely exists in some macroeconomic books already).

-Whenever this number is lowest would be the ideal month for a seller to put the house on the market.
+Whenever this number is lowest would be the ideal month for a seller to sell the house.

-I applied this formula to the data I’d already collected in the tables, and the results I got from my further analysis were quite interesting.
+I applied this formula to the data I’d already collected in the tables, and the results I got from the further analysis were quite interesting.

 When you count the marked sections of the table below and compare it with the total of years, you will come to the following conclusion: